comprna/R2Dtool/README.md

 Optional arguments:
 - The flag "-c [method]" can be used to change the strategy used for displaying confidence intervals between loess (default) or binoial confidence intervals (-c "binom")
 - The flag "-o [/path/to/table.tsv]" can be used to save the aggregated metajunction data as a tab-separated file
+- The flag "-r" reverses the focus of the plot, so that junctions are centered at x = 0 and feature abundance is shown around junctions, rather than vice-versa.
+See example *metajunction* plots above for more information.

 ```

 More information on ```r2d``` plot functions can be found on the [R2Dtool wiki pages](https://github.com/comprna/R2Dtool/wiki/Visualising-RNA-feature-distributions-with-R2Dtool)